-As APTN News first reported, his lawyers were granted a sealing order in February that keeps all documents in Federal Court and before the Tribunal confidential.
+As APTN News first reported, his lawyers were granted a sealing order in February that kept all documents in Federal Court and before the tribunal confidential.

 The hearing was first scheduled to begin in January, then rescheduled to two different dates in February, before being put on hold indefinitely.

 “I’m frustrated, angry.
 All the different emotions are coming up,” added Williams via phone.“What is [Furlong] doing?”